Health Information Management

 Choose a program

-HIM professionals may be employed in various settings.
-Some of the most common job titles include director, supervisor, privacy officer, coder, cancer registrar, record analyst, scanner, and HIM technician.
+Health information management professionals may be employed in various settings.
+Some of the most common job titles include director, supervisor, manager, privacy officer, coder, HIM systems analyst, cancer registrar, record analyst, scanner and HIM technician.